Ferritic stainless steel

-Ferritic stainless steel forms one of the five stainless steel families, the other four being austenitic, martensitic, duplex stainless steels, and precipitation hardened.
-For example, many of AISI 400-series of stainless steels are ferritic steels.
-By comparison with austenitic types, these are less hardenable by cold working, less weldable, and should not be used at cryogenic temperatures.
-Some types, like the 430, have excellent corrosion resistance and are very heat tolerant.
+Ferritic stainless steels are a family of stainless steels with a body-centered cubic (BCC) crystal structure and composed primarily of iron and chromium.
+They are characterized by being magnetic, non-hardenable by heat treating, and having excellent resistance to stress-corrosion cracking (SCC).
+Ferritic stainless steel alloys are designated as part of the 400-series of stainless steels in the SAE steel grades numbering system.
+By comparison with austenitic stainless steels, these are less hardenable by cold working and less weldable, but more cost-effective due to the lower nickel content.

 History

 Canadian-born engineer Frederick Mark Becket (1875-1942) at Union Carbide industrialised ferritic stainless steel around 1912, on the basis of "using silicon instead of carbon as a reducing agent in metal production, thus making low-carbon ferroalloys and certain steels practical".
 He discovered a ferrous alloy with 25-27% Chromium that "was the first of the high-chromium alloys that became known as heat-resisting stainless steel."

 Ferritic stainless steels were discovered early but it was only in the 1980s that the conditions were met for their growth: